SugarCRM – Setup

 Same as the OAuth Redirect flow, call /UpdateAccountConnectorOAuth with a one-time token.
 If the Domain, Username and Password are all correctly set up, your end-user will simply be redirected back to your application.

-The following methods support the use of additional filters to refine your request:
+The following Connector Methods support the use of additional filters to refine your request:

 • Get New And Updated Opportunities